lagom/lagom/docs/manual/scala/guide/cluster/ReadSideSlick.md

 Slick support builds on top of Lagom's support for [[storing persistent entities in a relational database|PersistentEntityRDBMS]].
 See that guide for instructions on configuring Lagom to use the correct JDBC driver and database URL.

 Next we need to configure the Slick mappings for the read-side model.
 Note that this example is using the `slick.jdbc.H2Profile`.
 Make sure you import your profile of choice instead.
-It's important that you Slick mapping uses the

 @[slick-mapping-initial](code/docs/home/scaladsl/persistence/SlickRepos.scala)